-Dear Shareholders,
+Dear Shareholders.

-On behalf of the Board of Directors of Global Testing Corporation Limited ("Global Testing" or the "Company" and together with its subsidiaries, the "Group"), we are pleased to present to you the annual report for the financial year ended 31 December 2019 ("FY2019").
+On behalf of the Board of Directors of Global Testing Corporation Limited ("Global Testing" or the "Group"), we are pleased to present to you the audited financial statements for the financial year ended 31 December 2020 ("FY2020").

 Year in Review